 And that tantrum: once I settled down, I saw that, in the end, her critiques?—they were right on the money.

 An agent has to fall in love with your work, which means you’ve got to write one hell of a story.
 Athena can’t sell a story that she’s not excited about.

 Before approaching an agency, do your research.
-See who else they represent, how long they’ve been in business, and make sure they’re a member of the Association of Authors’ Representatives (AAR), which means they’re legit—that is, they doesn’t charge authors for their services.
+See who else they represent, how long they’ve been in business, and make sure they’re a member of the Association of Authors’ Representatives (AAR), which means they’re legit—that is, they don’t charge authors for their services.
 If an agent charges you, he’s scamming you.
 An agent makes a percentage of the sale.
 That’s their income.
 Never pay someone else to sell or publish your book.
-I will address self-publishing in a later post.
+And don’t get me started on self-publishing.

 Do your homework before approaching agents.
 Research.
 Rip out your aesthetic eyes and put in your marketing ones—which agent is best for me?
 While the agent will be asking of you, Is this writer worth taking on?

 Once you do this, how do you make first contact?
 You write one hell of a query letter.
-More on that next week.
+More on that soon.